Project 1: User Space

 Deliverable 3: Code Review

-Each pull request submitted in Phase 2 must be peer reviewed by at least 2 other teams and one member of the course staff before they can be merged.
-To make the math work out on this, that means that each team must carry out two code reviews on other teams' pull requests.
+Each pull request submitted in Phase 2 must be peer reviewed by at least two other students and one member of the course staff before they can be merged.
+Each student must carry out TWO code reviews on other teams' pull requests.
 Course staff must sign off on the code reviews you submit.

 Our code reviews involve: